 Welcome to The Chronicle, Crackley Hall School's e-newsletter.
-We hope you all enjoyed the Easter break and are feeling ready for the term ahead.

 Preview